 Santa Maria Island

 Known for its beautiful white sand beaches, Santa Maria is a paradise for nature lovers, beautiful landscapes, leisure and relaxation as well as for surfing, sailing, windsurfing, paragliding and diving.
-Do not forget to treat yourself to a day of relaxation on the famous Praia Formosa, a fine sandy beach which is rather rare in the Azores.
+Do not forget to treat yourself to a day of relaxation on the famous Praia Formosa, a fine white sandy beach which is rather rare in the Azores.

 If you long to immerse yourself in nature, calm and observe breath-taking landscapes, wear good shoes and set out to explore the Santa Maria lighthouse."Farol de Gonçalo Velho" is one of the most beautiful lighthouses in Europe and it offers incredible views.
 If you want to visit the lighthouse come on a Wednesday (otherwise it is open by appointment).
 It is one of the many 100% natural landscapes that will bring you memories for a lifetime.

 How to get there: Book your flights to Ponta Delgada (Sao Miguel Island) as well as a flight to Santa Maria (30 min).